1-2 Agnew Crescent, Stranraer. DG9 7RF. Tel: 01776 702421.

 On entering the Commercial Inn, the extreme right of was the bar, the lower flat contained a comfortable sitting-room, a long, well lit bar, and the bar parlour.
 Some idea of the extent of the bar can be formed when it stretched all the way to the other entrance on the right.
 Passing upstairs the visitor enters the beautiful dining room, furbished with oak and upholstered in golden plush.
 A piano occupied the place at the head of the room, ready to be called into requisition on state occasions and various pictures adorned the walls.
 On this flat, too, was the kitchen and pantry, an arrangement that tends to expedite the waiting at tables.
 There was also a spare bedroom on this landing.
 The principal accommodation for boarders would be found in the flat above, where large and airy bedrooms look out on the far reaching seascape with Loch Ryan head and Ailsa Craig in the distance.

-Mr MacKenzie had new napery, linen and upholstery work brought in when he took over the hotel, adepartment in which, during his experience as a ship’s steward, had gained a complete knowledge.
-At the rear of the hotel was a wonderful garden, outhouses, stores and a capital beer celar.
+Mr MacKenzie had new napery, linen and upholstery work brought in when he took over the hotel, departments in which, during his experience as a ship’s steward, had gained a complete knowledge.
+At the rear of the hotel was a wonderful garden, outhouses, stores and a capital beer cellar.

-James MacKenzie strated his early life as a ship’s stewartd in the Anchor liner “Circassia,” thence he changed to the Orient Line, under which he made no less than twenty three trips to Australia.
-He also served in the Inman and City Lines and latterly in the steam yacht “Myrtle” (Donald Currie & Co.,) Setting down on shore, he was for a time in charge of his brother John’s grocery business in Glasgow; but, eager to make a start for himself in the world, when the Commercial Inn was on the market in 1894, he offered and obtained a lease of it and entered upon that line of business for his tastes and experience so well suited him.
+James MacKenzie started his early life as a ship’s steward in the Anchor liner “Circassia,” thence he changed to the Orient Line, under which he made no less than twenty three trips to Australia.
+He also served in the Inman and City Lines and latterly in the steam yacht “Myrtle” (Donald Currie & Co.,) Setting down on shore, he was for a time in charge of his brother John’s grocery business in Glasgow; but, eager to make a start for himself in the world.
+When the Commercial Inn came on the market in 1894, he offered and obtained a lease of it and entered the hotel business.